 The Archives and Special Collections (A&SC) staff are here to facilitate research and access to collections for the broader Ryerson community.
-Researchers are strongly encouraged to phone (416-979-5000 ext 7027) or email (firstname.lastname@example.org) in advance of their first visit to the archives in order to schedule an appointment.
+Researchers are strongly encouraged to fill out this FORM in advance of their first visit to the archives in order to schedule an appointment.
 When making an appointment, please include the reference number of the item, or collection or call number of the books you would like to consult.
 Books and periodicals can be searched in advance of your visit through the Ryerson Library catalogue.
 Any of the books or periodicals from the catalogue that are located in the Archives or Special Collections reading rooms will be noted as such in the ‘Location’ area in the record.
 All other A&SC materials can be searched in advance of your visit through the A&SC database.

 What if I need more help?

-Please feel free to make an appointment for more in-depth research assistance tailored to your specific research interests by emailing Special Collections (email@example.com) or the Archives (firstname.lastname@example.org) with the subject of your research, the collection you would like to access and your preferred time.
-The A&SC staff will enable you to engage in efficient and productive research by orienting you to the available materials and search tools that are relevant to your research interests.
+Please feel free to make an appointment for more in-depth research assistance tailored to your specific research interests by filling out this FORM.
+The A&SC staff will contact you to confirm your appointment.
+A&SC staff will enable you to engage in efficient and productive research by orienting you to the available materials and search tools that are relevant to your research interests.

 Is there anything you can’t do?